Visiting the College

 Because John Witherspoon is a community of Christian scholars committed to cultivating truth, beauty, and goodness in our lives, our Admissions Committee looks for students who will be good colleagues.
 We seek students who desire to learn wisdom with all humility and who want to live as responsible, mature members of a close-knit community.

-Age.
 An applicant must be at least 16 years of age unless approval is granted in writing by the Admissions Committee.
+Character.

 Academic Requirements.
 Students qualifying for Unconditional Admission to John Witherspoon College must meet two of the following academic criteria: